fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 {:numbered="false"}

-This document derives text heavily from {{RFC5837}}, since the underlyning mechanism is the same, and only the content of the messages differ.
+This document derives text heavily from {{RFC5837}}, since the underlying mechanism is identical, and only the content of the messages differ.